Narmada River: Ecology

 Forest areas outside protected areas are also quite rich in floral and faunal diversity.

 Mandla Plant Fossils National Park, Dindori National fossils park Ghughuya is situated in Dindori district of Madhya Pradesh in India.
 This national park has plants in fossil form that existed in India anywhere between 40 million and 150 million years ago spread over seven villages of Mandla District (Ghuguwa, Umaria, Deorakhurd, Barbaspur, Chanti-hills, Chargaon and Deori Kohani).
 The Mandla Plant Fossils National Park is an area that spreads over 274100 m2.
 Such fossils are found in three other villages of the district also, but they lie outside the national park.

 The Pachmarhi Biosphere Reserve covers part of three civil districts viz., Narmadapuram, Betul and Chhindwara of Madhya Pradesh.
 The total area is 4926.28 km2.
 It envelops three wildlife conservation units viz., Bori Sanctuary (518.00 km^{2}), Satpura National Park (524.37 km2), and Pachmarhi Sanctuary (461.37 km2).
-Satpura National Park comprises the core zone and the remaining area of 4501.91 km2), surrounding the core zone serves as buffer zone.
+Satpura National Park forms the core zone, while the remaining area of 4501.91 km2) surrounding the core zone serves as buffer zone.
 The area comprises 511 villages.
 The area exhibits variety of geological rock and soil formations.
 There is a wide spectrum of floral and faunal features that occupy the Satpura conservation area.
 It is one of the oldest forest reserves, which has an established tradition of scientific management of forests.
 It constitutes a large contiguous forest block that harbours a community of plant and animal species typical of the central highland region.

-Apart from the above national parks, there are also a number of natural preserves such as the Amarkantak, the Bagh Caves and the Bhedaghat.
+Apart from the above national parks, there are also some natural preserves such as the Amarkantak, the Bagh Caves and the Bhedaghat.
 In compliance of the Environmental Action Plan for the Narmadasagar and Omkareswar HEPs, as per the recommendations of the Wildlife Institute of India three new protected areas may be created, which are, a) the Narmada National Park (496.70 km^{2}), b) the Surmanya Sanctuary (126.67 km^{2}) and c) Omkareshwar Sanctuary (119.96 km^{2}) comprising a total area of 788.57 km2.

-Shoolpaneshwar Sanctuary in Gujarat, near the Sardar Sarovar dam site, previously called the Dumkal Sloth Bear Sanctuary (old sanctuary has been expanded four times) now covers an area of about 607 km2, comprises a major watershed feeding the Sardar Sarovar and Karjan reservoir (on the Karjan River, a tributary of Narmada in Gujarat).
+Shoolpaneshwar Sanctuary in Gujarat, near the Sardar Sarovar dam site, previously called the Dumkal Sloth Bear Sanctuary (the old sanctuary has been expanded four times) now covers an area of about 607 km2, a major watershed feeding the Sardar Sarovar and Karjan reservoir (on the Karjan River, a tributary of Narmada in Gujarat).
 It is the habitat of mammals and a variety of birds, including eagles and hawks.